-The Omega Center for Sustainable Living is heated and cooled using 100% geothermal energy, a clean, renewable resource.
-Geothermal energy uses the constant temperature of the earth—approximately 52 degrees at 50 feet—as both a heating and cooling source.
+The Omega Center for Sustainable Living is heated and cooled using 100% geothermal energy, a clean, renewable resource that we access via a geothermal heat pump.
+This system allows us to use the constant temperature of the earth (approximately 52 degrees Fahrenheit at 50 feet) as both a heating and cooling source.

 The Omega Center for Sustainable Living's geothermal heating and cooling system is complemented by the sustainable design of the building.
 Located along an east-west axis, the OCSL is positioned for the best use of solar heat throughout the year.
 The thermal mass of the concrete and water that make up the Eco Machine™'s aerated lagoons also help to heat and cool the building.
 In addition, both the recycled metal roof and the green roof, which contains a garden of sedums, help cool the building during the summer months.